ablanquart/thegrenade_2026/README.md

 This project is licensed under the **CERN Open Hardware Licence Version 2 — Strongly Reciprocal (CERN-OHL-S v2)**.
 See [LICENSE](LICENSE) for the full text.

-Copyright © 2026 [your name / callsign]
+Copyright © 2026 Adam Blanquart

 This source describes Open Hardware and is licensed under the CERN-OHL-S v2.
 You may redistribute and modify this source and make products using it under